 “The Fog Warning” by Winslow Homer

 “The Fog Warning” by Winslow Homer depicts a lone fisherman in a dory who has caught several halibut but now sees fog approaching, threatening to cut him off as he rows back to his ship.
-He looks over his shoulder as he faces his most laborious task of the day, the return to the main ship.
+He looks over his shoulder as he faces his most challenging task of the day, the return to the main ship.
 The choppy seas and the high waves show that the journey home will demand all his physical efforts.
 The scene is psychologically disturbing as the risk of being lost as a result of a sudden fog is very real.

 Winslow Homer was best known for his marine subjects and is considered one of the foremost painters in 19th-century America.
 Mostly self-taught, Homer began his career working as a commercial illustrator.
 He later took up oil painting and produced significant studio works.
-He also worked extensively in watercolour, creating a rich legacy, primarily chronicling his working vacations.
+He also worked extensively in watercolor, creating a rich legacy, primarily chronicling his working vacations.